top of page

 In the desirability circle, gauging whether or not the market will welcome what you’re offering, of course, finding a product-market fit will take a series of iterations, experiments, and a lot of work.
 Still, it is a critical component to consider when selecting and prioritizing your ideal career path.

 In the feasibility circle, take an inside-out perspective and honestly assess each of your capabilities’ strengths.
-This could be programming, copy-writing, sales, or anything.
+This could be programming, copywriting, sales, or anything.

 In the viability circle, ask yourself whether or not a career path makes sense for you to do.
 Can this career path sustain me financially?
 Will I be enjoying my work?
-Or whether this role be too time-consuming?
+Or whether this role is too time-consuming?

 2. Make a List of Your Skills